AryaaSk/3D-Engine/Docs/GameHelper.md

 - **syncCamera()**: This function takes in 2 parameters: The Camera, and an Object.
 Then it will position the camera at the same position and rotate the world inversly to the object's y-rotation, which makes a third-person view of the object you are following.
 You can look in the [ThirdPersonDemo](https://github.com/AryaaSk/3D-Engine/blob/master/GameHelper/ThirdPersonDemo) for more info.

-# Physical Integration with CannonJS
+# Physics Integration with CannonJS

 ## Getting Started
 I used CannonJS to integrate phyiscs into my 3D Engine, the basic idea is that there is a physics world, and then you just use aryaa3D to render the objects in that physics world.